 3).
 The Middlesex Monkeys have changed their name to the Middlesex Mayhem.

 Hayes easily took the American Division, while the National Division went down to the final game of the regular season with Hilton finally winning after having to go to the second tie-breaker (PF/PA ratio).
 While Hayes and Hilton enjoyed their bye week, the Wildcard games were played.
 Battling for the American Division, Middlesex beat Beechmont 20 to 12 and it was Hampton defeating Spotsylvania 26 to 15 for the National.
 The Division Championship was a blowout in the American Division with the final score of Hayes 30, Middlesex 11.
 The National Division was much closer with the results Hampton 17, Hilton 14.
 The Fantasy Cup saw the first meeting of Hampton and Hayes at the big game.
 The Fantasy Cup game lead went back and forth until late Monday.
-Hampton eventually closed the door on Hayes' third attempt to take home the title, 24-17, bringing the Cup home to Hampton for the ninth time.
+Hampton eventually closed the door on Hayes' third attempt to take home the title, 24-17, bringing the Cup home to Hampton for the tenth time.

 At the 2015 Preseason Draft: